-Please refer to grade 11 science course offerings for course description information
+Prerequisite: Successful completion of Biology Please refer to grade 11 science course offerings for course description information

-Zoology & Microbiology (2 period/full year), 1.0 credit
+SC488 Microbiology (2 periods/half year), .5 credit

-Zoology is the study of animals.
-The curriculum examines the ecology, classification, structural characteristics, behavior, and life cycles of animals in each of the major invertebrate and vertebrate phyla.
-Activities center on microscopy, observation of prepared specimens, video, and research.
-This course is paired with Microbiology.
-Microbiology is appropriate for students with some background in biology and chemistry whose career path intersects the study of microbes or simply have an interest in microbiology.
+Microbiology is a semester course and is appropriate for students with some background in biology and chemistry.
 This course introduces the basic principles of microbiology examining the tiny organisms that inhabit our planet and their effect on the biosphere.
 The main topics covered in this class will include bacteriology, virology, and parasitology.
-Through lab-based work students will develop and demonstrate knowledge and skills including microscopy, aseptic technique, staining, culture methods, and identification of microorganisms.
+Through labbased work students will develop and demonstrate knowledge and skills including microscopy, aseptic technique, staining, culture methods, and identification of microorganisms.
 Students will also develop an understanding of the importance of microbes in the environment and their effect on all living things.
-Students must successfully complete this course to satisfy the full-year science requirement.
-These are college prep, laboratory science courses.
-Note - This course sequence will be team taught with each teacher instructing one of the course topics.
+This is a college prep, laboratory science course.
+This course must be taken with Zoology.
+Students must successfully complete both of these semester courses to satisfy the full-year science requirement.
+If a student fails one of these courses during semester 1), they will be required to make up the credit during semester 2 in order to graduate on time.